-Acting as something of a companion to the blogs on this website, each episode contains an audio version of the related blog posts and, in addition, I also chat with special guests from the Laurel & Hardy world, such as authors, experts, film archivists, aficionados and regular fans, like you and me!
+Each episode of The Laurel & Hardy Podcast* contains an audio version of the related blog posts and, in addition, I also chat with special guests from the Laurel and Hardy world, such as authors, experts, film archivists, aficionados and regular fans, like you and me!

-So, why not take a listen on Spotify, Anchor, Apple Podcasts/iTunes, Google Podcasts or by clicking on the handy podcast player in the sidebar (right):
+You can listen for free on Spotify, Anchor, Apple Podcasts/iTunes, Google Podcasts or by clicking on the handy podcast player in the sidebar of this website.